-You want this master to only be applied to the pages that need page numbers.
-At the moment, by default the A-Master is applied to all the pages in your document.
+You want this parent to only be applied to the pages that need page numbers.
+At the moment, by default the A-Parent is applied to all the pages in your document.

-The A-Master is now applied to just pages 3–7.
+The A-Parent is now applied to just pages 3–7.

 When you go down to Page 3 of the document, you’ll notice that the page number reads as 3, when we really want it to read as 1, as it is the first page of actual content in the document.

 To do this, select the Page 3 page icon in the Pages panel and select Numbering & Section Options... from the panel’s drop-down menu.